pankso/mpl123/README.md

 For now, configuration must be done by editing the configuration file with the built-in editor or your favorite text editor.

+The system wide configuration file is:

+> /etc/mpl123.conf

-The system wide configuration file is : /etc/mpl123.conf Peer user config files with playlist  : ~/.config/mpl123/*
+Peer user config files with playlist:

+> ~/.config/mpl123/*

 Cmdline usage
 =============